Thermal Diffusion (VCTDH) Coatings

 The high hardness and thickness of the coating provides the capacity to withstand loads developed at forming radii, while the fine nano-structure of the coating increases the shear stress capacity.
 Due to the low coefficient of friction (less than 0.08), flow of the material is eased and abrasive wear of the tool as well as galling (pick-up) are delayed.

-The TD Process is used to improve and extend the life of tooling for many industries, including sheet metal, cold forging, aluminum die casting, powdered metal, glass, textile, wire, and many others.
+The VCTDH Process is used to improve and extend the life of tooling for many industries, including sheet metal, cold forging, aluminum die casting, powdered metal, glass, textile, wire, and many others.

-Click on the links to the right to learn more about IBC’s TD Coatings.
+Click on the links to the right to learn more about IBC’s VCTDH Coatings.